Also under Wills & Probate:

 Even if the homemade Will is not invalid in its entirety, minor mistakes in the Will may lead to substantial costs and delay in proving to the Court that it is a valid Will.

-The second type of challenge is called a Testator’s Family Maintenance claim, or in Victoria a Part IV Claim because the law for this type of challenge is in Part IV of the Administration and Probate Act 1958 (Vic).
+The second type of challenge is called a Testator’s Family Maintenance claim, or in Victoria a Part IV Claim because the law for this type of challenge is set out in Part IV of the Administration and Probate Act 1958 (Vic).

 Remember that if there is a dispute over the Will, it is important to obtain advice quickly because there are time limits for challenging a Will.